marshallward/flint/README.rst

 Flint provides an interface to the details of the source code, which can be used to develop tools which are customized to your project.

-To parse the source code, create a ``Project`` and call ``parse()`` over the top-level directory of the project.
+To parse the source code, call the `parse()` function with the top-level directory of your project.

 .. code:: python

-   from flint.project import Project
+   import flint

-   proj = Project()
+   project = flint.parse('path/to/source')
-   proj.parse('path/to/source')

-The ``proj`` in this example will contain several containers describing the contents of the source code.  (*NOTE: This is limited to the current needs of the developers, but is expected to grow over time.*)
+This functions returns a `Project()`, object, which itself contains several objects representing the contents and attributes of the source code.

 For example, the following code block will return a list of all the modules and its derived types.